chocolatey/choco-wiki/DevelopmentEnvironmentSetup.md

 ## Getting the Source
 Create a package for your project and call it projectname*.dev*.
 It should take a nuspec dependency on whatever source control you use.
 So in the case of git, a dependency on msysgit.
-Now, in [[chocolateyInstall.ps1|ChocolateyInstallPS1]], you just need the following:
+Now, in [[chocolateyInstall.ps1|ChocolateyInstallPS1]], you just need something like the following:

 ```powershell
 try {